grcarette/UCHLevelGenerator/README.md

 - Add pathfinding algorithm
 - Add "Draw level" functionality

-### Known Issues
+### Common Issues:
-- On some devices map generation will stall ~25% of the time
+-If map generation is failing every time open the config file in notepad and ensure that the user is correct.